akruszewski/gibl/manuscript/chapter2.md

 Lisps do not have the restriction of a special syntax like C has, for example.
 The code that we will write will be the actual abstract syntax tree.
 This is why Lisps rely on prefix notation.
 Thus, Lisps are based on a minimalistic design, so we do not get the overhead of many other languages that have special syntax where sometimes some functionalities overlap.

 Due to this minimalism, building a blockchain (or anything, for that matter) in Lisp will imply that you can do the same in most other programming languages with ease.
-This programming language favors function composition, and further in the book we'll see the interesting properties that composition offers and how easily we can maintain and extend our code.
+This programming language favors function composition, and further in the book we will see the interesting properties that composition offers and how easily we can maintain and extend our code.

 I> ### Definition 6
 I>